dariusf/fable/docs.md

 open http://localhost:8005/editor.html
 ```

+[^1]: We can't actually hot-reload by saving and restoring all interpreter state, as some of it is maintained by the JS runtime due to the use of CPS.

 [^2]: Note that only `~` and the jump or tunnel instructions can cause control flow changes.
 In particular, calling runtime functions like `render` within regular inline code will not work (as the jumps have to go through the interpreter).

+[^3]: A helpful analogy is the execution model of a REPL.
+If the same closed block of code is pasted every time, it should always execute the same way, as it only relies on definitions given in the block itself.
+Idempotency of definitions can be ensured by using `var`.